trueheart78/dropbox-gif-linker/README.md

 }
 ```

 ⚠️ The program will not load if you do not have this file setup correctly.
+All details are required.

+## Usage

+Download the respective binary for your system, open a terminal, and execute it.

 ### `gif-listener`